priyanshijani/Cluster-Analysis/README.md

 We will use k-mean clustering to group countries in Europe together based on their economic statistic.
 The idea is to create a group representation of country that are similiar together.

+The dataset used is 'Europe.csv'.
 The dataframe should have 22 rows and 5 columns and is a data about basic information of countries in Europe.
 (This is older dataset so the number may no longer reflect reality)

 ```